Anmoolll/Smart-Recipe-Generator/README.md

 This project is open source and available under the MIT License.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📧 Support

-For issues and questions, please open an issue on GitHub.

 ---

-Built with ❤️ using Next.js, React, MongoDB, and Google Cloud Vision API
+Built with ❤️ using Next.js, React, MongoDB, and Google Cloud Vision API By Anmol Agarwal